Deceptive Prize Notices

 “… I want to talk about deceptive practices.
 The amendment to prohibit deceptive prize notice addresses unscrupulous promoters who mislead their victims into believing they have won a prize without disclosing the excessive costs associated with collecting the prize.
 The Commissioner has testified that this is a growing problem in Canada and the Bureau, quite literally, receives thousands of complaints each year.”

-(Former Minister of Industry, Brian Tobin, Remarks to House of Commons, 2001)
+(former Minister of Industry, Brian Tobin,

 Section 53 prohibits prize notices sent by electronic or regular mail that give the general impression that a recipient has won (or will win) a prize and requires a payment (or incurring another cost) unless the recipient actually wins the prize or benefit and certain disclosure and other requirements are satisfied by the sender.

-These include adequate and fair disclosure of the number and approximate value of prizes, regional allocation of prizes and any fact within the sender’s knowledge that materially affects the chances of winning (i.e., odds of winning).
-In addition, the distribution of prizes cannot be unreasonably delayed and there are requirements for the selection of participants and distribution of prizes.
+The disclosure requirements include adequate and fair disclosure of the number and approximate value of prizes, regional allocation of prizes and any fact within the sender’s knowledge that materially affects the chances of winning (i.e., odds of winning).

-Persons that violate section 53 are liable to fines, on summary conviction, of up to $200,000 and/or imprisonment for up to one year and, on indictment, to fines in the discretion of the court and/or imprisonment for up to 14 years.
-Several due diligence defences are, however, available under this offence.
+The potential penalties for violating section 53 are fines, on summary conviction, of up to $200,000 and/or imprisonment for up to one year and, on indictment, fines in the discretion of the court (i.e., with no prescribe limit) and/or imprisonment for up to 14 years.

 SERVICES AND CONTACT